darapheaktin/darapheaktin.github.io/index.md

 **Authors**: *Darapheak Tin* and *Chung Tran*

-***Abstract***: Should government transfers to families with children be means-tested or universal?
-We revisit this question and provide new insights from the Australian policy settings where family earnings and demographic characteristics determine eligibility and benefit of the child-related transfers.
-We first document key empirical facts on the child care programs and the distinct age-profiles of mothers’ labor supply in Australia.
-Next, we build a dynamic general equilibrium overlapping generations model of single and married households with children to quantify the implications of the status quo means-tested system and potential reforms for female labor supply, macro aggregates, and welfare.
-Our results indicate that strict and complex benchmark means-test rules can result in significant adverse effects on female labor supply and human capital accumulation.
-A universal child-related transfer system improves the aggregate efficiency and welfare and is supported by the majority; however, the resultant high tax burden leads to a welfare loss for single mothers who are the intended beneficiaries.
-A simple incremental increase of the child care subsidy rate can boost both efficiency and welfare, while also achieving a more equitable distribution of welfare gain.
-However, this approach yields a lesser overall welfare improvement compared to the universal scheme and lacks majority support.
+***Abstract***: Should government transfers to families with children be means-tested?
+We revisit this question and provide new insights from the unique Australian policy context, where means-testing is widely adopted to determine eligibility and benefits for child-related transfers.
+Using the Australian household survey data, HILDA (2001-2020), we document the significant role of these transfers and distinct life cycle patterns of female labor supply and earnings in Australia.
+We then build a dynamic general equilibrium overlapping generations model of single and married households to quantify the aggregate and redistributive implications of the current means-tested child-related transfer programs and alternative designs.
+Our findings reveal complex trade-offs among efficiency, overall welfare, and equity in designing an effective child-related transfer system.
+Specifically, we demonstrate the significant adverse effects of means-testing on work incentives and human capital development among women.
+A structural reform replacing the status quo means-tested system with a universal system improves efficiency and overall welfare, and garners majority support.
+However, the new regime increases tax burden and leads to unintended welfare consequences for single mothers—the intended beneficiaries—by reducing their lifetime take-home income and consumption.
+Adjusting the universal benefit rates does not resolve these inequities and may undermine government support for those in need.
+In contrast, incremental reforms to the current means-tested system, by relaxing the taper rate of the Child Care Subsidy (CCS) program, can enhance efficiency and achieve a fair distribution of welfare gains, albeit with modest aggregate improvements.

 **Paper presentations to date**:
 *RSE Macro Study Group* (ANU);
 *21st Annual SAET Conference* (ANU);
 *RSE Annual PhD Workshop 2022* (ANU);
-*17th Western Economics Association International (WEAI) 2023 Conference (University of Melbourne)*; *37th PhD Conference in Economics and Business 2023 (University of Melbourne)*.
+*17th Western Economics Association International (WEAI) 2023 Conference (University of Melbourne)*; *37th PhD Conference in Economics and Business 2023 (University of Melbourne)*; *SCE 30th International Conference on Computing in Economics and Finance (CEF) 2024 (Nanyang Technological University, Singapore)*;
+*Australian Conference of Economists (ACE) 2024 (University of Adelaide)*.

 **Download here:**
 <pre>
-<a href="/pdf/TinTran2024__Aggregate Implications of Child-Related Transfers with Means Testing_25042024.pdf"> Working paper (25/04/2024) </a>
+<a href="/pdf/TinTran2024__Aggregate Implications of Child-Related Transfers with Means Testing_WP2024_0614.pdf"> Working paper (14/06/2024) </a>
  <a href="/pdf/TinTran2023__Aggregate_Implications_of_Child_Related_Transfers_with_Means_Testing_PhD Conference_slides.pdf">Slides (20/11/2023)</a>
 </pre>